Close Menu

 Facebook Twitter LinkedIn Pinterest Email

 Read on to find out everything you need to know about Goliath.
-In the newest trailer for “Ant-man and the Wasp” we meet Laurence Fishbourne.
+In the newest trailer for Ant-Man and the Wasp, we meet Laurence Fishburne.
 He talks about the “Goliath Project” and growing.
-Who is he and what does he have to do with the MCU?
+Who is he, and what does he have to do with the MCU?

 1. Who is Goliath?

-Dr. Foster was created by Stan Lee and Don Heck in The Avengers #32 (1966) .In the comics, he’s a biochemist from the slums of Watts, Los Angeles, California.
+Stan Lee and Don Heck created Dr. Foster in The Avengers #32 (1966).In the comics, he’s a biochemist from the slums of Watts, Los Angeles, California.
 He earned a Ph.D. and worked at the CDC before working at Tony Stark’s company.

 Pym brings him in to help him after he gets stuck at 10 feet tall.
 Dr. Foster finds a cure and later becomes the superhero Black Goliath.

 Goliath is the name of the Biblical giant who fought David.
-When Foster first appeared he was a hotshot bio-chemist working with Tony Stark.
+When Foster first appeared, he was a hotshot biochemist working with Tony Stark.
 Foster was attacked by the racist organization called “Sons of the Serpent” (basically the K.K.K. with snake costumes).
 This was at a time when black people were extremely rare in comic books.
-Letters to the editors were constantly complaining about the lack of black characters.
+Letters to the editor were constantly complaining about the lack of black characters.
 So having a prominent, intelligent, educated black man was a real milestone.
 He wasn’t a background character either.
 Foster appeared in a bunch of issues as one of the main characters.

 “When I decided scientist Bill Foster would become a super-hero and use the size-changing powers developed by his colleague and friend Henry Pym, I wanted him to be called Giant-Man,” Isabella said.
 “That was vetoed on account of Giant-Man had apparently sold badly in ‘Tales to Astonish’ back in the day.
 Just calling him Goliath didn’t seem quite strong enough, so, taking a cue from the movies I was watching at theaters with artists like Arvell Jones and Ron Wilson, and to my later regret, I went with Black Goliath.”
 He’s referring to popular blaxploitation films of the time like “Blacula”, “Blackenstein” and “The Black Godfather”.